 If CPI was applied to the City’s budget, it could result in insufficient budgets to maintain existing levels of services or allow for enhancements to service levels.
 That said, the City of Nanaimo, does apply the inflation rate to goods and services when better estimates are not available during the budget planning process.

-The provisional plan includes a number of initiatives to support our Council priorities and enhance service levels:
+The budget includes a number of initiatives to support our Council priorities and enhance service levels:

-Investing in Our Community: through funding for new amenities including construction of the Harewood Youth Park, the multi-year replacement project for Fire Station #1 and the Metral Drive Complete Street project.
+Investing in Our Community: through funding for new amenities including construction of the Harewood Youth Park, installation of LED outfield lights at Serauxmen Stadium, the multi-year replacement project for Fire Station #1 and the Metral Drive Complete Street project.

 Enhancing Public and Community Safety: with the addition of three RCMP officers (15 over the next five years) and two Prisoner Guards; an increase to the Bylaw Enforcement Officer schedule from 35 hours to 40 hours per week and an additional $50,000 funding toward victims services.

 Strengthening Nanaimo’s Economy: through the implementation of an external Economic Development function and with the addition of a Manager of Economic Development Services.

 Supporting Good Governance and Effective Service Delivery: with the addition of a Deputy City Clerk, Urban Forestry Technician, Traffic Signal Technician and Director of IT; review and update to the Official Community Plan and Nanaimo’s Community Sustainability Action Plan.